jalanb/ackvim/README.md

 Some commands add other options, e.g. `ai` searches in python files for imports only.
 [RTFS](https://github.com/jalanb/viack/blob/master/viack) for more commands

-Each `a...` command has a matching `va...` command which runs the ack command, and sends the results on to vim.
+Each `a...` command has a matching `va...` command which runs the `ack` command, and sends the results on to `vim`.
 And, for the convenience of those using readlines "vi mode" at the command line, each also has an equivalent `aa...` alias.

-So, to search for "fred" using ack the command is the usual
+So, to search for "fred" using `ack` the command is the usual

 ```shell
 ack fred